neilagabriel/vim-geeknote/README.md

 ### Renaming Notebooks and Notes

-To rename notebooks or notes, simply modify the the name of the notebook/note in the navigation window and save the bugger (e.g. `:w`).
+To rename notebooks or notes, simply modify the name of the notebook/note in the navigation window and save the bugger (e.g. `:w`).
 Any number of changes can be made before saving, but be sure not to modify an item's GUID.

 ### Moving Notes